pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 **Variables with initializers**

-We can initilize variable while declaring.
+We can initialize variable while declaring.

 ```go
 var varName dataType = value